Last Updated on

 As the ions move through the chamber, the mass analyzer records the speed and relative abundance of ions to produce a visual read-out or mass spectrum.
 Different compounds in the sample will have a different mass.
 The readout enables researchers to determine the composition of a sample by comparing the results to known elements.

 There is a large variety of mass spectrometers available on the market today, each employing different methodologies to achieve results based on the type of materials being analyzed.
 Here are a few of the most common mass spectrometers available, but certainly not the only variations or configurations.

-LC-MS combines two scientific techniques.
+LC-MS combines two scientific techniques: liquid chromatography and mass spectrometry.
 Liquid chromatography is used to separate mixtures containing various compounds, and mass spectrometry then identifies the structural identity of the individual components by analyzing their molecular weight with high specificity and detection sensitivity.
 This dual approach can be used to analyze biochemical, organic, and inorganic compounds.
 Due to the versatility of the combined technique, LC-MS is used in a wide variety of applications, including food analysis, environmental testing, biotechnology, pharmaceutical analysis, and cosmetic development.

 GC-MS, a combination of gas chromatography and mass spectrometry, is an analytical technique used to separate, quantify, and identify volatile organic compounds such as benzenes, alcohols and aromatics, and simple biomolecules that include steroids, fatty acids, and hormones.